Danieli2/Challenge_5/README.md

 Question 2: Will weighting the portfolio more heavily toward stocks allow the credit union members to retire after only 10 years?

 **Special Thanks**

-Jason Garcia an I worked closely on this Challenge_5 assignment bouncing I deas off each other, so some credit shoudl be given him for helping me with the alpaca secret keys.
+Jason Garcia an I worked closely on this Challenge_5 assignment bouncing I deas off each other, so some credit should be given to him for helping me with the alpaca secret keys.